dherranzf/kubernetes-exercises/README.md

 ## 📁 networks
 Contains a network policy (`np-egress-podselector.yaml`) that defines egress rules to control outgoing traffic from pods in the `project-alpha` namespace.

+## 📁 sidecar-logging
+Contains a deployment configuration (`deploy.yaml`) for an app called `app-alpha` with sidecar containers for logging.
+This setup includes init containers and a logger container to handle log files.

 ## 📄 .gitignore
 Specifies which files and folders should be ignored by Git, such as compiled files, logs, and other temporary files.